-[Note All commercial uses are as defined in City Code Section 25-2-4]
+[Note: All commercial uses are as defined in City Code Section 25-2-4.]

-Eligible Project Costs
+Eligible Project Costs:

-The loan proceeds may be used to finance Project fixed-asset costs whose useful life equals or exceeds five (5) years
+The loan proceeds may be used to finance Project fixed-asset costs whose useful life equals or exceeds five (5) years.

-Table 1 Represents the Eligible Project Costs for fixed assets by Applicant type
+Table 1: Represents the Eligible Project Costs for fixed assets by Applicant type

-Table 1 Represents the Eligible Project Costs for fixed assets by Applicant type The state of the s Owner-/' , Eligible Project Costs 🧟 🐇 🖟 🚉 🛴 📜 📜 📜 Owner∈ 'Tenant .
-Tenant 1 Tenant finish-out improvements X X X 2 Acquisition of machinery and equipment necessary for the operation of the business X X Building façade improvements that meet Storefront Design Guidelines [to be developed] Eligible façade improvements may Ì ınclude X X a exterior treatment systems (i e , painting, murals, siding, and exterior treatment systems (i.e., painting, murals, siding, and bricking) b repair, replacement, or installation of exterior doors, windows, and trim work, visible from the street c structural improvements to building façade structural improvements to building façade d exterior electrical and lighting improvements e masonry or tile cleaning and repair f restoration of details in historically contributing or significant restoration of details in historically contributing or significant buildings g removal of elements that cover architectural details removal of elements that cover architectural details h costs associated with design work for the eligible facade imp h costs associated with design work for the eligible facade improvements which do not exceed 10% of the total cost of the improvements
+Table 1: Represents the Eligible Project Costs for fixed assets by Applicant type : Owner- Eligible Project Costs Owner Tenant Tenant Tenant finish-out improvements Χ Χ Χ 2.
+Acquisition of machinery and equipment necessary for the operation of the business. Χ X 3.
+Building façade improvements that meet Storefront Design Guidelines [to be developed].
+Eligible façade improvements may include: Х Χ a. exterior treatment systems (i.e., painting, murals, siding, and d bricking) b. repair, replacement, or installation of exterior doors, windows, and trim work, visible from the street c. structural improvements to building façade d. exterior electrical and lighting improvements e. masonry or tile cleaning and repair f. restoration of details in historically contributing or significant buildings g. removal of elements that cover architectural details h. costs associated with design work for the eligible facade improvements which do not exceed 10% of the total cost of the improvements

-Ineligible Project Costs
+Ineligible Project Costs:

-The loan proceeds shall not be used for the following Project costs
+The loan proceeds shall not be used for the following Project costs:

-- · Costs encumbered prior to closing on a BRE Program loan
+- Costs encumbered prior to closing on a BRE Program loan

 - Speculative projects

 - Purchase or lease of vehicles

-- · Incorporation and organization expenses
+- Incorporation and organization expenses

-- Finders fee for financing
+- · Finders fee for financing

-- · Commitment fees on the first mortgage
+- Commitment fees on the first mortgage

-- · Application fees
+- Application fees

 - Working capital

-- Inventory - Intangible property (examples of intangible property include, but are not limited to, patents, franchises, goodwill, fees, trademarks or trade names) - Refinancing (other than construction financing approved by the City)
+- Inventory - Intangible property (examples of intangible property include, but are not limited to, patents, franchises, goodwill, fees, trademarks or trade names.) - Refinancing (other than construction financing approved by the City)

-Loan Conditions and Considerations
+Loan Conditions and Considerations:

-Financial
+Financial:

-- The Applicant must demonstrate the financial need for a BRE Program loan for the Project and demonstrate that without the BRE Program loan the Project will not be economically feasible - The Applicant must demonstrate that projected Project revenues are sufficient to repay the BRE Program loan - A negotiated number of permanent, full-time position(s) must be created or an equivalent of two (2) permanent full-time jobs retained.
-This requirement shall be maintained during the term of the loan - The Applicant shall agree to make its financial records available for inspection by City representatives during the term of the loan
+- The Applicant must demonstrate the financial need for a BRE Program loan for the Project and demonstrate that without the BRE Program loan the Project will not be economically feasible. - The Applicant must demonstrate that projected Project revenues are sufficient to repay the BRE Program loan - A negotiated number of permanent, full-time position(s) must be created or an equivalent of two (2) permanent full-time jobs retained.
+This requirement shall be maintained during the term of the loan. - The Applicant shall agree to make its financial records available for inspection by City representatives during the term of the loan.

-Zoning
+Zoning:

-- The Applicant must demonstrate compliance with all applicable zoning requirements for the Project and remain in compliance for the duration of the loan - The Applicant must adhere to all City building and technical codes and acquire all required building permits
+- The Applicant must demonstrate compliance with all applicable zoning requirements for the Project and remain in compliance for the duration of the loan. - The Applicant must adhere to all City building and technical codes and acquire all required building permits.

-Other Requirements
+Other Requirements:

-- The Applicant must be current on all fees and taxes owed to the City - Applicants must have fee simple ownership or a lease with a term of five (5) or more years - The Applicant must repay the loan in full upon sale or discontinuance of the Project
+- The Applicant must be current on all fees and taxes owed to the City. - Applicants must have fee simple ownership or a lease with a term of five (5) or more years. - The Applicant must repay the balance of the loan in full upon sale or discontinuance of the Project. - Facade improvements may require Historic Landmark Commission review and approval.

-Loan Term, Interest Rate, Collateral, Early Repayment, and Default
+Loan Term, Interest Rate, Collateral, Early Repayment, and Default: